-0600-507: MATHEMATICAL OPTIMIZATION CR: 3
+0600-507: MATHEMATICAL OPTIMIZATION

-Basic Concepts: The gradient vector and the Matrix. multidimensional Hessian Taylor's theorem, linear and quadratic approximation of a function.
-Unconstrained optimization, necessary and sufficient conditions for optimality.
-Algorithms for single variable minimization, the Fibonacci search and the Golden section search, polynomial algorithms that use repeated interpolation.
-Algorithms for multi-dimensional minimization; The steepest descent, the Newton method and its variations, conjugate gradient algorithms such as the Flecter-Reeves.
-Polak and Ribieve, Quasi-Newton Methods such as the DEP-BFGS, Huang's family of algorithms.
+Basic Concepts: The gradient vector and the Matrix, multidimensional Hessian Taylor's theorem, linear and quadratic approximation of a function.
+Unconstrained optimization, necessary sufficient conditions for optimality.
+Algorithms for single variable minimization, the Fibonacci search and the Golden section search, algorithms repeated that use polynomial interpolation.
+Algorithms for multi-dimensional minimization; The steepest descent, the Newton method and its variations, conjugate gradient algorithms such as the Flecter-Reeves, Polak and Ribieve, Quasi-Newton Methods such as the DEP-BFGS, Huang's family of algorithms.
 Constrained optimization: Necessary and sufficient conditions for constrained minima.
-Algorithms for constrained optimization: interior and exterior penalty function methods, augmented Lagrangian methods, Resen's gradient projection.
+Algorithms constrained optimization: interior and exterior penalty function methods, augmented Lagrangian methods, Resen's gradient projection.

-0600-508: RANDOM VARIABLES AND STOCHASTIC PROCESSES CR: 3
+0600-508: RANDOM VARIABLES AND STOCHASTIC PROCESSES $CR \cdot 3$